andy-stanciu/andy-stanciu/README.md

 # About Me
+I'm a passionate, hardworking student seeking to gain professional experience from a position where skills of unstructured problem solving, effective communication, and resilience will be indispensable.

-Most of my work is private.
-I have experience with .NET, ASP.NET, ReactJS & TS, Java, Python, HTML & CSS, and SQL.
+I'm a full-stack developer particularly intrigued by the IoT and distributed systems.
+I have extensive experience with .NET, ASP.NET, React.js & ts, Python, Java, SQL, HTML & CSS, flask, Jinja, JavaScript, and Powershell.

 See my stats below.
 The languages are not very representative of what I spend most time in, as most of my code is private.